-KCMBF’s Military Matters is proud to shine the June and July #ProBonoSpotlight on Marilyn B. Keller, of Wyrsch Hobbs & Mirakian, P.C.
+KCMBF’s Military Matters is proud to shine the August #ProBonoSpotlight on Michael R. Thiessen, of Lewis Rice LLC.

-Thank you, Marilyn, for your dedication to KCMBF’s #MilitaryMatters!
+Thank you, Mike, for your dedication to KCMBF’s #MilitaryMatters!

-Please visit the KCMBF Facebook Page to see the original post about Marilyn's service to Military Matters.
+Please visit the KCMBF Facebook Page to see the original post about Mike's service to Military Matters.